 ONCOLOGIC SURGERY

-Before briefly describing abdominal surgical procedures, it is useful to mention some principles of oncologic surgery.
-This is undoubtedly the most challenging part for an abdominal surgeon, as it involves both the resection phase (removal of part of the organs affected by the tumor) and the reconstructive phase aimed at restoring anatomical conditions, while protecting the patient from complications that a more or less aggressive surgery may cause.
-At the same time, the goal is to ensure a good or at least acceptable quality of life in terms of recovery of the patient’s motor functions, digestion, and bowel movement, as well as the function of the organs operated on, limiting long-term sequelae that could sometimes arise.
+One of the most difficult types of surgery for an abdominal surgeon is oncologic surgery.
+Oncologic surgery involves both the resection phase (removal of part of the organs affected by the tumor) and the reconstructive phase (aimed at restoring anatomical conditions), and all the while focusing on protecting the patient from potential complications.
+The goal is to ensure a good, or at least acceptable, quality of life in terms of the patient’s motor functions, digestion, and bowel movement, as well as the function of the organs that operated on, limiting any potential long-term damage.

 Oncologic surgery procedures must adhere to certain precise rules that are part of the surgeon’s knowledge base.
-These include a series of technical steps to ensure radical removal of the tumor, avoiding its rupture and spread, and including the removal of nearby lymph nodes.
-This ensures the operation’s success in terms of tumor eradication and allows for proper staging, which is essential for classifying the disease stage.
-This classification provides prognostic elements and may indicate the need for complementary treatments to resolve the oncologic issue.
+These include a series of technical steps to ensure complete removal of the tumor, avoiding its rupture and spread, and includes the removal of nearby lymph nodes.
+These steps ensure the operation’s success in terms of tumor eradication and allows for proper staging, which is essential for classifying the disease classification.
+Staging provides prognostic elements and may stipulate the need for complementary treatments to resolve the oncologic issue.

-For this reason, it is crucial to collaborate with other professionals to ensure the best care for the patient and their specific type of cancer.
-This requires discussing the clinical case with radiologists, oncologists, radiotherapists, pathologists, interventional radiologists, endoscopists, and other professionals, such as dietitians, physiotherapists, and nurses.
-The surgeon must consult with them during the perioperative period to establish treatment priorities and ensure the best care.
-This is the purpose of multidisciplinary discussions—regular meetings to analyze individual oncologic cases.
+To ensure the best care for the patient and their specific type of cancer, it is essential to consult with radiologists, oncologists, radiotherapists, pathologists, interventional radiologists, endoscopists, as well as other medical professionals, such as dietitians, physiotherapists, and nurses.
+These consultations are important during the perioperative period to establish treatment priorities and ensure the best care possible.
+This multidisciplinary team holds regular meetings analyze individual oncologic cases.

-More recently, surgery for liver, peritoneal, and lung metastases has become more common, as international studies have shown that, for certain types of cancer (e.g., colorectal, neuroendocrine), treating metastases can significantly improve survival and even lead to recovery.
+More recently, surgeries for liver, peritoneal, and lung metastases have become more common, as international studies have shown that, for certain types of cancers (e.g., colorectal, neuroendocrine), treating metastases can significantly improve the chance of survival and even lead to a full recovery.

 Oncologic surgery can also be performed using minimally invasive techniques such as laparoscopy and robotic surgery.

-Factors such as the tumor location, comorbidities (concurrent diseases), patient characteristics (age, body weight, previous surgeries), and the surgeon’s experience must be considered when deciding on the best approach, whether open, laparoscopic, or robotic.
+Factors such as the tumor location, comorbidities (concurrent diseases), patient characteristics (age, body weight, previous surgeries), and the surgeon’s experience must all be considered when deciding on the best approach, whether it be open, laparoscopic, or robotic surgery.